 If you want to grow as a person, keep a daily journal.

 Writing is a great tool for self-exploration.
 It brings a wandering mind to attention by moving us from passive thinking to actively engaging with our thoughts.
-Journaling can be used to process our emotions and increase our self-awareness by revealing our innermost fears, thoughts, and feelings.
-Keeping a journal can help us manage our mental health by giving us a healthy outlet to unpack our feelings and emotions.
+Journaling can be used to process our emotions and increase our self-awareness.
+Thus, keeping a journal can help manage our mental wellbeing by giving us a healthy outlet to unpack our feelings and emotions.

 If you want to cultivate a passion, start a blog.